 All others: Enter your share of the credit recapture (line 4, column E amount) from a partnership, New York S corporation or an estate or trust.
-This information can be obtained from the partnership, New York S corporation, or the estate or trust.
+You can obtain this information from the partnership, New York S corporation, or the estate or trust.
 If you belong to more than one partnership, New York S corporation, or estate or trust enter the total amount of all your shares of the credit recapture.